sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 # 2: Add environment/solvate
 ## Adjust PDB for compatibility with Leap
 - Use the pdbcleanup.txt file as reference
-Issues I`ve run into before:
+Issues I've run into before:
 - Incorrect spacings between columns due to having made edits
-- Change NME`s CA to a CH3
+- Change NME's CA to a CH3
 - Change HOH to WAT
 If you need to check for errors, no need to re-run packmol-memgen, just send tleap the original edited pdb file, confirm it`s correct, then go back and re-start from packmol